 Both concepts guide companies in effectively managing risks, providing several benefits.

+Foster a strong risk culture.
 Defining your risk tolerance and appetite helps to develop a positive risk culture within the company.
-As a result, your employees will:
+Employees recognize risks, follow guidelines, and avoid poor risk practices.

-For example, suppose a company has handled system downtime well and delivered products or services consistently with minimum impact, as stated in its risk tolerance statements.
-In that case, customers will continue to trust them.
+Boost customer confidence and trust.
+A strong risk management record builds trust and loyalty.
+For example, when your favorite software provider has handled system downtime well and delivered products or services consistently with minimum impact, as stated in its risk tolerance statements, customers will continue to trust them.

 Risk appetite and tolerance are interchangeably used in risk management in any organization.
 As you have learned in this article, both concepts are related — but do have distinct meanings.